read

 For the simple example, the resulting records will look like this:

 It gets interesting when you start to chain these together.
-It’s recommended to carefully draw out the desired configuration before messing in the Route 53 DNS manager but as an example, we could create two east.jmpesp.xyz records.
+It is recommended to carefully draw out the desired configuration before messing in the Route 53 DNS manager but as an example, we could create two east.jmpesp.xyz records.
 Then, create the same in a West region (west.jmpesp.xyz).
 Then, we could set up www.jmpesp.xyz to point to the geography alias records, then have route 53 “evaluate target health”, but not rely on a health check for the new alias records.
 We’d get redundancy spread across all geographies.

 We can also do something pretty interesting for when all of the failovers are down… We can configure a S3 bucket with a static webpage that lets our users know that we are in a bit of trouble gracefully.
 We can configure a failover record with the S3 bucket as the target.
 To make this work, the bucket name must match the site that the user was trying to hit - for example “www.jmpesp.xyz”.
 Configure (upload) the basic web page to the bucket, make it public.
 Then, on the failover record in route 53 we would point the failover record to s3-website-use-west-1.amazonaws.com.
 Its the host header in the HTTP request that is going to help this request get to the right bucket (assuming all other hosts are down).